smartsdk-inaoe/smartsdk-inaoe.github.io/docs/userManual.md

 1. Click on the `Main` tab.

-2. Go to the `Last Activity` textbox (right side of the Main View ).
+2. Go to the `Last Activities` textbox (right side of the Main View ).

 ## Vizualize multiple cameras